StableBet

 Best Odds Guaranteed

-The headline feature for most racing bettors is Best Odds Guaranteed (BOG) on all UK and Irish racing.
+The headline feature for most racing bettors is Best Odds Guaranteed (BOG) on all UK and Irish racing, from 8:00am on the day of the race until the off.
 In plain terms, this means that if you take a price on a horse and the starting price (SP) turns out to be higher, Betfred pays you at the bigger odds automatically.
-You do not need to opt in or tick a box — it just happens.
-It is one of the most valuable features any bookmaker can offer a racing punter, and Betfred applies it across the board rather than limiting it to selected meetings.
-If you are not familiar with how BOG works or why it matters, our Best Odds Guaranteed guide explains the detail.
+You do not need to opt in.

 Early Prices and Ante-Post Markets

 Betfred puts up early prices on the major meetings, which means you can get involved well before the off rather than scrambling for a price in the final minutes.
-For the really big festivals — Cheltenham, Royal Ascot, the Grand National meeting at Aintree — ante-post markets are available months in advance.
-If you like to have a long-range opinion and lock in value early, there is plenty to work with here.
-The ante-post selection is competitive with the larger firms, covering most of the key races across the National Hunt and Flat calendars.
+For the really big festivals — Cheltenham, Royal Ascot, Aintree's Grand National meeting — ante-post markets are available months in advance.
+If you like to lock in a long-range opinion early, there is plenty to work with.
+The ante-post selection is competitive with the larger firms, covering the headline races across the National Hunt and Flat calendars.

 Live Streaming